hashicorp/terraform/website/docs/providers/type/network-index.html.markdown

 # Network Providers

-This is a group of network providers that offer specific network capabilities such and DNS, routing, and firewall configuration.
+This is a group of network providers that offer specific network capabilities such as DNS, routing, and firewall configuration.
 The providers generally offer a cloud-based service and Terraform integrates with these services using the specific providers.
 These providers are primarily supported by the vendor in close collaboration with HashiCorp, and are tested by HashiCorp.